 The final design and location of the clean water management system would be finalised during detailed design of the Project and implemented in consideration of operational constraints.
-The clean water management system would be designed to meet the objectives and principles of the water management system described in the Sections 5 and 6.
+The clean water management system would be designed to meet the objectives and principles of the water management system described in Section 5.
 Where clean water is captured within disturbed areas of the Project, it would be managed as part of the mine water management system or sediment water management system, as appropriate.